ycrc/ycrc.github.io/snippets/milgram_partitions.md

         **Job Limits**

-        Jobs submitted to the verylong partition are subject to the following limits:
+        Jobs submitted to the psych_week partition are subject to the following limits:

         |Limit|Value|
         |---|---|